Jana-Marie/Otter-Iron/README.md

 ## Flashing

 To flash the Otter-Iron short the DFU-jumper shown in the image below while plugging it into your computer.
 This will put the iron into DFU mode allowing you to flash it via DFU/USB.

+If you already have ad firmware >= v0.2 flashed you can press both buttons while plugging in to enter DFU mode.

 Run this command to flash the downloaded binary.

     $ dfu-util -a 0 -s 0x08000000:leave -D firmware.bin